-This issue's focus is on the topic of capital punishment around the world.
-With recent events ranging from the sentencing of Boston bomber Dzhokhar Tsarnaev to Nebraska's repeal of the death penalty to executions in Saudi Arabia and elsewhere, the topic has generated a great deal of renewed debate.
+This issue's focus on Capital Punishment Around the World.
+With recent events ranging from the sentencing of Boston bomber to Nebraska's repeal of the death penalty to executions in Saudi Arabia and elsewhere, the topic has generated a great deal of renewed debate.